scheidelg/deskbackup/pages/blog.md

 sourceObject.b.ii = 301;   // targetObject.b.ii == 300 (still)
 ```

-### cloneObject Function
+### copyObject Function

-I wrote a cloneObject() function to performing a deep copy of non-inherited object properties.
+I wrote a copyObject() function to perform a deep copy of non-inherited object properties.
+Since I needed to combine different configuration 'branches' I included the ability to retain existing properties of the target object.
+There are three options:

+ - Delete any existing target object properties.

+ - Replace existing target object properties if they conflict with source object properties; retain existing target object properties that do not conflict with source object properties.

+ - Retain existing target object properties even if they conflict with a source object property.

+Aside from the basic deep copy,

 Besides the deep copy functionality itself, this code illustrates: